Pupil Premium

 At Risley School our vision for PE and sports is to promote:

-In summary, it was used to sustainably improve the quality of PE for children through the employment of a sports HLTA (until January 2022), more professional development for teachers; the provision of small group support for children so they could participate in competitions (including funding transportation costs) and increased use of physical activity to make learning for younger children more engaging.
+In summary, it was used to sustainably improve the quality of PE for children through the employment of a sports HLTA, more professional development for teachers; the provision of small group support for children so they could participate in competitions (including funding transportation costs) and increased use of physical activity to make learning for younger children more engaging.

-Historically, our previous expenditure (financial year 2020/21) allowed the retention of a sports HLTA for 12 hours a week.
-She has led small group activities that have increased participants skills, confidence and resilience.
+Our sports HLTA has led small group activities that have increased participants skills, confidence and resilience.
 She has also increased links with a local secondary school and we have used their facilities and staff to deliver activities (hockey) that we could not do so successfully here.
 To promote competitive activities for all children we run inter house competitions.
 These were reorganised by the sports leaders and sports TA to allow more skills development before they were undertaken.
 This has meant nearly all children could compete with greater skill.

 We have been able to continue to offer after school sports clubs and competitions.
 We have competed in football and netball.
 We have also had tennis club.